Contracts creation guide

 • The newly added user will appear above the list of existing users.
 Select this user and click Save to complete the process.

-• You can now click on the user's email address to see a summary of that account, including account status, access status, product access, and usage limits defined in the contract.
+• You can now click the user's email address to see a summary of that account, including account status, access status, product access, and usage limits defined in the contract.

 Note: If a new user is created, the status of the user's account will be "inactive" because the email address needs to be confirmed on their end.